Postorbital bone

 The postorbital of a duck embryo fusing with the frontal during development.

 A skull diagram of Dromaeosaurus, a dromaeosaurid dinosaur.
 The postorbital is colored dark blue.

 The postorbital is one of the bones in vertebrate skulls which forms a portion of the dermal skull roof and, sometimes, a ring about the orbit.
 Generally, it is located behind the postfrontal and posteriorly to the orbital fenestra.
-In some vertebrates, the postorbital is fused with the postfrontal to create a postorbitofrontal.
+In some vertebrates, as geckos, the postorbital is fused with the postfrontal to create a postorbitofrontal.
 Birds have a separate postorbital as an embryo, but the bone fuses with the frontal before it hatches.